 In this stage, enough information will be exchanged to enable the respective parties to determine if there’s a reason to continue.
 If the preliminary flirtation goes well, the parties move on to the third phase, at which point the lender will request more detailed information.

-By this time, the parties should be beginning to get comfortable with the idea that a compatible working relationship is a realistic possibility.
-Then, during the fourth stage, requested information is processed and specific funding options are recommended based on an evaluation of the client’s presumed needs.
+By this time, the parties should begin to get comfortable with the idea that a compatible working relationship is a realistic possibility.
+Then, during the fourth stage, the requested information is processed and specific funding options are recommended based on an evaluation of the client’s presumed needs.

 In stage six, a loan summary or terms sheet is presented to the client for approval and, in stage seven, the loan application is signed and the exchange of documents continues as the loan is processed.
 The loan is closed and the relationship process is informally evaluated in the eighth and final stage.

-Mr. Davis says the steps may seem obvious or even simplistic.
-However, strategic awareness of timing and details can greatly impact how things turn out for all concerned parties, he believes.
+Mr. Erkes says the steps may seem obvious or even simplistic.
+However, he believes strategic awareness of timing and details can significantly impact how things turn out for all concerned parties.